Instructions for submitting cattle for consideration

 - Any cow/bull submitted for consideration into the Herd Book & Registry must be a minimum of 7/8th Jersey and/or provide other proof of lineage.
 Cattle may be submitted to the Herd Book Review Panel for consideration if not registered at all, and they have desired traits and qualities.
 Please contact the Administration using the "Contact Us" form for further directions.

-- All bulls, cows and calves must be DNA typed with UC Davis, Texas A&M Genetics Labs or GeneSeek.
+- All bulls, cows and calves must be DNA typed with UC Davis (preferred), Texas A&M Genetics Labs or GeneSeek.
 These DNA results will be made public to the MJHB&R membership in the Pedigree Listing portion of the site.
-If you are submitting an animal for DNA in which the sire or dam have NOT been DNA typed previously with either Lab, your new submission will begin the proven lineage for that animal, no Parental Verification is needed on this original animal.
+If you are submitting an animal for DNA in which the sire or dam have NOT been DNA typed previously with any Lab, your new submission will begin the proven lineage for that animal (OA - original animal), no Parental Verification is needed on this original animal.

 - If the DNA of the parents is later found to have been mapped, the Case Number(s) may then be submitted to the Lab used and they will update the files on applicable animals and parental verification can then be confirmed.

 - You must check the "Parental Verification" box on their form to prevent additional charges and provide the case number(s) if you know the parents DNA is on file.
+These can be located within the pages of the Herd Book.
 In other words, if you own the bull, cow and the new calf that is being submitted, give the info of the sire and dam on the new calf submission form so that your calf will trace back to the proper sire and dam.
 This is the Parental Verification (PV).
 Please provide a copy of the results via email or postal mail to the Herd Book & Registry.

 You will own your animals' DNA information and it can only be accessed by you.

 - The cost is $75 for the "DNA Package" which includes: Genetic Marker Report, A2 Beta Casein, Chondro (BD1 only) and Polled testing as of November 1, 2016. these are required for registry.
-It can be located on the VGL (Veterinary Genetics Laboratory) and Texas A&M Genetics Lab websites, paid directly to the Lab used.
+Forms are ocated on the VGL (Veterinary Genetics Laboratory) and Texas A&M Genetics Lab websites, paid directly to the Lab used.
 Gene Seek has separate charges for their services.
-All DNA typing accepted for this Herd Book & Registry will be done by UC Davis, Texas A&M Genetics Labs or Gene Seek only and may be performed by using tail switch hairs…no drawing of blood is necessary.
-In cases where bull semen is available, semen straws may be submitted for typing.
+All DNA typing accepted for this Herd Book & Registry will be done by UC Davis (preferred), Texas A&M Genetics Labs or Gene Seek only and may be performed by using tail switch hairs…no drawing of blood is necessary.
+In cases where bull semen is available, semen straws may be submitted for genomic mapping.

-All semen MUST be Chondrodysplasia tested before entry of the bull into the Herd Book & Registry or for the Semen Sales page.
+All semen MUST be Chondrodysplasia tested and negative before entry of the bull into the Herd Book & Registry or for the Semen Sales page.
 Please contact the Lab directly for special handling instructions for frozen semen.
-Private accounts can be set up online for free at http://www.vgl.ucdavis.edu/ , www.texasa&mgeneticslab.com or contact Gene Seek at
+Private accounts can be set up online for free with each Lab. at http://www.vgl.ucdavis.edu/ , www.texasa&mgeneticslab.com or contact Gene Seek at

 - We recommend that you establish all of your sires/bulls first, cows second, calves last so that the calves will trace back to those parents.
 If you keep more than one breeding aged bull on your premises, you will have to tell them the identities of ALL possible sires to prevent having to retest at an additional cost.
 Call them for more information if you are unsure...